 This is the peak we reached in the above picture.

-I worry when I let my oldest son ride bikes in the neighborhood with his buddies.
-Or when one of the kids has a play date with a family I don’t know well.
-The best I can do is weigh the risk and make the best decision I can with the information I have (I stole this from our recent post on making better, easier choices).
+It’s scary and stressful to let our kids do and try things that stretch them.
+The best I can do is weigh the risk and make the best decision I can with the information I have (I stole this from our post on making better, easier choices).

 If I always play it safe, I run a different risk: that my kids won’t develop coping mechanisms or the ability to problem solve or process hurt feelings.
 Life requires those skills from all of us eventually.